juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 TiKV can be used as both metadata storage and data storage for JuiceFS.

 :::note
-JuiceFS recommends using TiKV clusters of version 5.0 and above as data storage.
-TiKV clusters are recommended to be deployed independently and not mixed with TiDB.
+JuiceFS recommends using a TiKV cluster of version 5.0 and above as the data storage.
+TiKV cluster is recommended to be deployed independently and not mixed with TiDB.
 :::

 The `--bucket` option format is `<host>:<port>,<host>:<port>,<host>:<port>`, and `<host>` is the address of Placement Driver (PD).
 The options `--access-key` and `--secret-key` have no effect and can be omitted.
 For example: